 Check out the motorcycle Highway Code for motorbikes, scooters, and moped.
 The motorbike Highway Code also governs safety helmet use in the United Kingdom.

-MOTORCYCLE HIGHWAY CODE: This guide clarifies the law for carrying pillion passengers.
+HIGHWAY CODE FOR MOTORCYCLES: This guide explains and clarifies the law for carrying pillion passengers on UK roads.

 It includes the guidelines for riding on the roads in daylight and in the dark at night time.